Nupur0321/shiny/README.md

 Exercise 3\
 Run examples 1, 2 and 4 to help with this exercise\
 Write an app that will allow the user to select a variable from the mtcars data set.
-The app will then create a scatterplot of mpg against that selected variable.\ The user should also be able to change the point type in the app.
+The app will then create a scatterplot of mpg against that selected variable.The user should also be able to change the point type in the app.

 Exercise 4\
 Run examples 4 and 5 to help with this exercise.\